Migrating from nginx to Angie#

 If you're switching from nginx to Angie, congratulations!
 We have a guide for you.

-Keep in mind, though, that it's tailored for a basic swap-out scenario
+Keep in mind that it's tailored for a basic replacement scenario

 that relies on a packaged version of Angie.

-you'll need to tweak things accordingly.
+you'll need additional adjustments.
 We recommend using the official packages

 the configuration

-is located under Angie usually requires minimal changes to an existing nginx configuration.
-Copy the entire nginx configuration to We assume that nginx stores its configuration under Rename the main configuration file as Angie expects it to be: Update the paths in the entire Angie configuration,
+is located in Angie usually requires minimal changes to existing nginx configuration.
+Copy the entire nginx configuration to We assume nginx configuration is stored in Rename the main configuration file as Angie expects: Update paths throughout the Angie configuration,

 starting with the main configuration file.